tgolla/AerobicSepticSystemMonitor/README.md

 ### What Time is it?
 (RTS DS3231)

-As part of data logging and determining if the pump timer is correctly set, we need to know what time it is.
-To do this we will use a real-time clock module (RTC) with the DS3231 RTC chip and an AT24C32 EEPROM chip.
+As part of data logging and determining if the pump timer is correctly set, I need to know what time it is.
+To do this I will use a real-time clock module (RTC) with the DS3231 RTC chip and an AT24C32 EEPROM chip.

 ![](.\images\DS3231AT24C32ClockModuleRealTimeClockModuleIICRTCModule.jpg)